Battle of Le Mesnil-Patry: Le Mesnil-Patry

 The Shermans were easy targets in the narrow streets and drove for open country, while the QOR were left to fight the German infantry.
 The battle group had been dispersed and would have no secure base, until D Company consolidated the village.
 About a platoon of D Company followed the tanks on foot and advanced about 300 yd; the tanks mopped up some machine-gun nests and infantry positions.
 The tanks of B Squadron pushed on, scattering German infantry in their path.
 Some B Squadron tanks and infantry reached a small rise on the edge of the village, where the tanks were engaged by concealed anti-tank guns on the left flank near St Mauvieu, which quickly knocked out six tanks.
-C Squadron moved to the right to give covering fire but were mistakenly engaged by British anti-tank gunners of the 50th Division.
+C Squadron moved to the right to give covering fire but was mistakenly engaged by British anti-tank gunners of the 50th (Northumbrian) Division.
 A Squadron and the RHQ advanced through Norrey, to the start line just to the west and C Squadron retired, flying recognition signals and having to pick its way round the Canadian minefields and the ruins of Norrey, where German artillery-fire had collapsed the church into the road.